Jack Kirby: DC Comics and the Fourth World saga (1971–1975)

 In addition to his artistic efforts, Kirby proposed a variety of new formats for comics such as planning to collect his published Fourth World stories into square-bound books, a format that would later be called the trade paperback, which would eventually become standard practice in the industry.
 However, Infantino and company were not receptive and Kirby's proposals only went as far as producing the one-shot black-and-white magazines Spirit World and In the Days of the Mob in 1971.

-Kirby later produced other DC series such as OMAC, Kamandi, The Demon, and Kobra, and worked on such extant features as "The Losers" in Our Fighting Forces.
+Kirby later produced other DC series including OMAC, Kamandi, The Demon, and Kobra as well as working on such extant features as "The Losers" in Our Fighting Forces.
 Together with former partner Joe Simon for one last time, he worked on a new incarnation of the Sandman.
 Kirby produced three issues of the 1st Issue Special anthology series and created Atlas the Great, a new Manhunter, and the Dingbats of Danger Street.

-Kirby's production assistant of the time, Mark Evanier, recounted that DC's policies of the era were not in sync with Kirby's creative impulses, and that he was often forced to work on characters and projects he did not like.
+Kirby's production assistant of the time, Mark Evanier, recounted that DC's policies of the era were not in sync with Kirby's creative impulses.
+Also Evanier said that he was often forced to work on characters and projects which he did not like.
 Meanwhile, some artists at DC did not want Kirby there, as he threatened their positions in the company; they also had bad blood from previous competition with Marvel and legal problems with him.
 Since he was working from California, they were able to undermine his work through redesigns in the New York office.